eduNEXT/openedx-alexa-adaptor-template/README.md

 The sample skill included in this repository is a basic demonstration of how to integrate Alexa with Open edX.
-It showcases how to handle user requests, authenticate with Open edX, and retrieve course data.
+It showcases how to handle user requests, authenticate with Open edX and retrieve course data.
 Developers can use this as a starting point to build more advanced interactions for Open edX.

 ### Features